EngineerBetter/engineerbetter-hugo/content/blog/ci-shootout-reuse.md

 <img src="/img/blog/ci-shootout/tekton-aggregate.png" class="image fit" alt="Tekton aggregate view" />

-For teams interested in a single pipeline, there's no way to watch runs of that pipeline without clicking into each individual run, as with Jenkins and unlike Concourse each PipelineRun's definition is a moment in time snapshot of a Pipeline which makes it great for auditing "what was the Pipeline definition when this ran?" which is possible with Concourse but more difficult.
+For teams interested in a single pipeline, there's no way to watch runs of that pipeline without clicking into each individual run, which is the same limitation we saw in Jenkins.

+Unlike Concourse each PipelineRun's definition is a moment-in-time snapshot of a Pipeline which makes it great for auditing "what was the Pipeline definition when this ran?"
+It is possible to piece together that information with Concourse, but it is not represented in a single UI view.

 Finally, by clicking into a PipelineRun we were able to see the stages involved in that run and their status and logs.